x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 ---

-# How to set up a multifunction device or application to send email using Microsoft 365 or Office 365 or
+# How to set up a multifunction device or application to send email using Microsoft 365 or Office 365

 Prerequisites: Office 365 or Microsoft 365 subscription, [Exchange Online Plan](https://products.office.com/exchange/compare-microsoft-exchange-online-plans)